Nynergy/horizon/README.md

 ## What exactly does it do?

-At the moment, you have two screens: The Playlist, and the Media Library.
+At the moment, you have three screens: The Playlist, the Media Library, and the Saved Playlists screen.

 On the Playlist screen, you can view what the connected player currently has in its playlist, play selected tracks, toggle play/pause, toggle repeat/shuffle modes, skip to the previous/next track, change volume, turn the player on and off, and even select a totally different player to connect to.

 In the Media Library, you can navigate between nested lists of artists, albums, and songs.
 You can load the selected media into the playlist (which clears out the playlist and loads the media, then begins playing it), or append the selected media to the end of the playlist.

+On the Saved Playlists screen, you can view your saved playlists, play individual tracks from any given playlist, or load the entire playlist into the play queue.

-There are still some features I need to add, such as deleting certain items from the playlist, and interacting with your _saved_ playlists, which is going to be another whole screen attached to the program.
+There are still some features I need to add, such as deleting certain items from the play queue, saving new playlists, deleting saved playlists, renaming saved playlists, moving and reordering tracks in the play queue and any given saved playlist, and more.

 ## How can I run it?